 - Deliberately Monochrome: In a fit of Kiba-controlled rage, Mono wipes all the color from the world.

-- The Dev Team Thinks of Everything: The Doodle-drawing system is pretty good at figuring out how to make Doodles "work," no matter how you draw them.
+- Developers' Foresight: The Doodle-drawing system is pretty good at figuring out how to make Doodles "work," no matter how you draw them.
 It also offers unique skills and stat advantages depending on how you draw them, some of which can be quite hard to find.

 - Disappeared Dad: Zoe and Taro's dad, Galileo.
 Many people believe him to be dead.
 Zoe refuses to think this.